Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Experiments

 To evaluate the proposed model on the TCGA-KIRC test set, we compared its performance against TotalSegmentator.
-The BAMF model was excluded from this comparison, as the TCGA-KIRC dataset was included in its training set.
+We excluded the BAMF model from this comparison because TCGA-KIRC is part of its training set, which would bias the evaluation.